velvetweatly/ChainWarden/README.md

 the certificates.
 That would have given signature verification for free, which this tool does not attempt.
-The reason not to is the constraint that shaped the whole project: standard library only, no network, no build step for a C
+The reason not to is the constraint that shaped the whole project: standard library only, no network, no build step for a C extension.
+A pure Python tag-length-value reader that reaches exactly the fields in the audit is small, auditable in one sitting, and installs anywhere Python 3.11 runs with nothing to compile.
+The cost is real and stated plainly in the
+limitations: no signature checking, and RSA is the only key type sized.
+The reader in `der.py` is intentionally strict, rejecting the indefinite length encodings that DER forbids anyway, so malformed input fails loudly rather than parsing into nonsense.